mmuoDev/articles/readme.md

 ## About Project

-This is an articles API that creates, fetches, searches, deletes, updates and ranks articles.
+This is an articles API that creates, fetches, searches, deletes, updates and rates articles.
 Authentication was implemented on endpoints that requires a user to create, update or delete an article using Laravel Passport.
 The endpoints:

 ### Create an article